Day's Theorem is sharp for $n$ even: Further remarks

 We do not know whether such constructions are sufficient in order to get optimal bounds in the cases of arbitrary (not necessarily specular) mixed J{\'o}nsson conditions, too.
 In particular, we do not know if these constructions are sufficient to solve some of the above problems.
 Compare Remark \ref{spec=}(a).
 We expect that our constructions should be somewhat further modified in order to get the best possible results.

-In any case, for $n \geq 2$, $i < \frac{n}{2} $ and every Boolean algebra $\mathbf A$, it is probably useful to consider its term-reduct $\mathbf A ^{i, n,*} $, the algebra with ternary operations $t_1, \dots,t_ {n-1}$ defined as follows.
+In any case, for $n \geq 2$, $0 < i < j < n$ and every Boolean algebra $\mathbf A$, it is probably useful to consider its term-reduct $\mathbf A ^{i,j; n} $, the algebra with ternary operations $t_1, \dots,t_ {n-1}$ defined as follows.

-As we hinted in Remark \ref{spec=}(a), using the algebras $\mathbf A ^{i, n,*} $ we can construct more varieties in the same fashion as of Definition \ref{simpldef2}.
+As we hinted in Remark \ref{spec=}(a), using the algebras $\mathbf A ^{i,j; n} $ we can construct more varieties in the same fashion as of Definition \ref{simpldef2}.
 It is probably interesting to study varieties constructed in this way, too. \end{remark}

-\begin{remark} \labbel{2gen} As it follows from Definition \ref{simpldef2} and from Theorem \ref{sumup}, all the counterexamples in this paper can be taken to be varieties generated by a finite set of two-elements algebras (except possibly for $\mathcal V_n^e$ and $\mathcal V_n^f$, which have been used only as incidental examples).
+\begin{remark} \labbel{2gen} As it follows from Definition \ref{simpldef2} and from Theorem \ref{sumup}, all the counterexamples in this paper can be taken to be varieties generated by a finite set of two-elements algebras.

 Is there some hidden more general fact behind this observation?
-Are there implications similar to the ones considered here and such that all the possible counterexamples necessarily involve varieties which cannot generated by two-elements algebras? \end{remark}
+Are there implications similar to the ones considered here and such that all the possible counterexamples necessarily involve varieties which cannot be generated by two-elements algebras?
+In this connection, notice that also the main counterexamples from \cite[Section 3]{csmc} are varieties generated by two-elements algebras. \end{remark}